 How to Get the Best Eyelash Extensions

-Want the best, most fluttery lash extensions?
+Want fluttery and the best lash extensions?
 Here’s our low-down on everything you should know

 28 April 2019

 Eyelashes are currently in the spotlight – and we’re here for it.

 Last year it was lip fillers, and before that, your eyebrows.
 But for 2019, it seems our eyelashes are having a minute… And they totally deserve the attention RN.

 Even though it’s at least 1 hour to have your lash extensions applied, the thought of being able to wake up for up to 3 weeks looking flawless and fresh is enough to convince us that we need lash extensions in our life.